mpv-player/mpv/DOCS/man/options.rst

     This option does not affect the framerate used for ``mf://`` or ``--merge-files``.
 For that, use ``--mf-fps`` instead.

+    Setting ``--image-display-duration`` hides the OSC and does not track playback time on the command-line output, and also does not duplicate the image frame when encoding.
+To force the player into "dumb mode" and actually count out seconds, or to duplicate the image when encoding, you need to use ``--demuxer=lavf --demuxer-lavf-o=loop=1``, and use ``--length`` or ``--frames`` to stop after a particular time.

 ``--force-window=<yes|no|immediate>``
     Create a video output window even if there is no video.
 This can be useful when pretending that mpv is a GUI application.
 Currently, the window